-BTC Corporate Services Ltd is a new trading subsidiary, limited by Guarantee that was incorporated on 16 July 2021, it remained dormant to 1 November 2021.
+BTC Corporate Services Ltd is a trading subsidiary, limited by Guarantee that was incorporated on 16 July 2021, it remained dormant to 1 November 2021.

 The principal activity of BTC Corporate Services Ltd is cleaning services.
-Any surpluses generated by the subsidiary are retained by subsidiary due to negative assets caused by the LGPS adjustment.
-In the current year, the operating surplus generated was £11k before pension adjustments (2021: £nil).
+Any surpluses generated in the prior year by the subsidiary were retained by the subsidiary due to negative assets caused by the LGPS adjustment.
+The LGPS adjustment in the current year promoted an asset position on the balance sheet, therefore prior year tax losses will be utilised to cover any tax due.
+In the current year, the operating surplus generated was £16k before pension adjustments (2021/22: £11k).